bps10/emmetrop/doc/source/Install.rst

 Dependencies
 ------------

-eschaton requires the following python modules to be installed:
+emmetrop requires the following python modules to be installed:

 * Python 2.5/2.6/2.7